-Here you have it, straight from the horses mouth – the perfect way to get aquainted with the stunning Kimberley, says Alissa Jenkins.
+Here you have it, straight from the horses mouth – the perfect way to get acquainted with the stunning Kimberley.
 Photography by Lauren Bath

 There’s something to be said for that quintessential outback stereotype – sitting in the saddle, between blue sky and red dust, while an unforgiving sun beats down.